Bob Backlund: Total Nonstop Action Wrestling (2007)

-Third return to WWE (2007–2017)
+Late career (2007–present)

 On the 15th Anniversary episode of Raw on December 10, 2007, Backlund participated in the 15th Anniversary battle royal, along with 14 other wrestlers from Raw's 15-year history.
 Backlund was eliminated from the match by Skinner.

 On the July 9, 2012, episode of Raw, after Heath Slater's match with Sin Cara, Slater issued a challenge to any "past champion" as part of a weekly series of Legend appearances.
 Backlund emerged from backstage to answer this challenge and, as Backlund entertained the crowd, Slater kicked him in the stomach and mocked him; Backlund responded by putting Slater in the crossface chickenwing, which he refused to break for 20 seconds after Slater had tapped out.
 He later appeared on Raw 1000 with all of the other Legends who had faced Slater over prior weeks, helping Lita chase Slater back into the ring when he tried to run away from Lita and the APA.

 Backlund was inducted into the WWE Hall of Fame on April 6, 2013, by his friend Maria Menounos, and was acknowledged onstage with the year's other inductees at WrestleMania 29.

 Backlund made an appearance on the October 7, 2013, episode of Raw, unsuccessfully attempting to canvass votes in order to become the special guest referee for the WWE Championship match at Hell in a Cell; Shawn Michaels later won a public vote and was named as the special guest referee.
 However, Backlund did appear in a segment at Hell in a Cell together with The Prime Time Players, where they played WWE 2K14.
 Since April 2014, he has served as an ambassador for WWE.

 On the May 5, 2016, episode of SmackDown, Backlund was asked by Darren Young to be his life coach, and Backlund agreed, vowing to "Make Darren Young Great Again".
 Over the next several months, various vignettes featuring Young and Backlund aired, with Backlund assuming the role of Young's life coach.
 On the July 11 episode of Raw, Young won a battle royal to become the number one contender for the Intercontinental Championship.
 At Battleground, Young faced The Miz in a match that resulted in a double-countout after he applied the Crossface Chickenwing to Miz outside the ring to protect Backlund from Miz and Maryse.
 On July 19 at the 2016 WWE draft, Backlund and Young were drafted to Raw.
 In early 2017, after Young got injured, Backlund ceased appearing on television.
 On October 29, 2017, Young was released from WWE, ending the storyline.
 Backlund's profile on WWE.com was then moved to the Hall of Fame page shortly afterwards.

-Return to Independent Circuit (2009, 2011)

 On September 21, 2009, Backlund defeated Jason Rumble at NWA On Fire in Springvale, Maine.
 He would wrestle for Juggalo Championship Wrestling Legends & Icons event defeating Ken Patera on August 12, 2011.